amperity/amperity-docs/contributing/source/rst.rst

 .. format-content-code-block-rst-start

-For reStructured Text code blocks, assign ``rst`` as the name of the code block:
+For reStructuredText code blocks, assign ``rst`` as the name of the code block:

 .. code-block:: rst